 The temperature outside was -16

-This was only my second Black-throated thrush for Britain, the last one being at Hollingwood in Derbyshire in February 2007.
+It was only my second Black-throated Thrush for Britain, the last having been back in Derbyshire in February 2007, and it rounded off the middle part of the day beautifully.

 Gullane sands